 For those who have ever participated in a hunt, one of the initial pleasures of riding through the autumn colours in the brisk fall air is the stirrup cup served before moving off….the delicious bravery from a bottle or liquid courage, usually port or sherry.

-While today horse people think of stirrup cups as something to enjoy before a hunt, in days gone by they also referred to a drink given to guests when they were leaving a home and had their feet in the stirrups and/or a drink given to guests at the door.
+While today horse people think of the stirrup cup as something to enjoy before a hunt, in days gone by they also referred to a drink given to guests when they were leaving a home and had their feet in the stirrups and/or a drink given to guests at the door.
 And, while they refer to the partaking of a drink, they also refer to the vessel that the drink is in.

 Centuries ago – between 1670 and 1760 – riders were handed “dram cups” or “tot cups”, small two inch silver handled bowls with feet on the bottom.
 The difference between these “stirrup cups” and ones that came later is that the later versions did not have feet.
 They were handed to riders who drank them quickly and then handed them back to the servers who carried them on a board or tray with holes cut out to accommodate the footless cups.
 They are very rare today and include a thick stem with glass ball at the bottom presumably to help keep the glassware straight.